Kevin K. Cholakian, Esq.

 Mr. Cholakian has also defended major construction site accident cases, has defended Great America Amusement Park in a highly publicized wrongful death case, and has taken expert and lay witness depositions in Europe, Asia, and South America.
-These include high exposure UM motor vehicle case (Prince Diana’s former surgeon was video deposed in London); 8 witness depositions in Calcutta, India; (catastrophic San Francisco Superior Court construction site accident trial) 3 medical expert depositions in Cork, Ireland; (Military accident case) 2 witnesses Hamburg, Germany; and (major San Francisco cable car catastrophic injury case) Schweinfurt, Germany (2 separate occasions 5 witnesses); (defended French wine cork manufacturer, litigation involving 7 major wineries) in U.S and Canada; and (5 fatality case) took 8 depositions San Salvador, Dominican Republic, and more recently defended a landlord client in Schaffhausen, Switzerland.
+These include high exposure UM motor vehicle case (Princess Diana’s former surgeon was video deposed in London); 8 witness depositions in Calcutta, India; (catastrophic San Francisco Superior Court construction site accident trial) numerous medical expert depositions in Cork, Ireland; (Military accident case) 2 witnesses Hamburg, Germany; and (major San Francisco cable car catastrophic injury case) Schweinfurt, Germany (2 separate occasions 5 witnesses); (defended French wine cork manufacturer and wine barrel TCA litigation involving 8 major wineries) in U.S and Canada; and (5 fatality case) took 8 depositions San Salvador, El Salvador, and more recently defended a landlord client in Schaffhausen, Switzerland.

 In 2006, Mr. Cholakian was the recipient of Farmers/Zurich Commercial Claims “Gladiator of the Year” award.
 The Gladiator of the Year award is presented annually by Farmers/Zurich in recognition of outstanding trial results in defense of individuals and small businesses.
 For the 2ndtime, he received the 2009 Farmers/Zurich Gladiator of the Year Award for trial work in 2009.
 In 2008, Mr. Cholakian received from Farmer/Zurich, Director of Commercial Claims, the Zurich Values and Visions Medallion for epitomizing core values of Respect, Integrity, Achievement and Social Responsibility.